U.S. | All industries

 California Consumer Privacy Act (CCPA)

-Google is committed to helping our customers meet their CCPA obligations by offering convenient tools and building robust privacy and security protections into our services and contracts.
+Google is very committed to helping our customers meet their obligations under these data regulations by offering convenient tools and building robust privacy and security protections into our services and contracts.
 You can find more information about your responsibilities as a business under the CCPA on the California Office of the Attorney General’s website.
-We’ve also drafted a whitepaper on our CCPA commitments.
+We’ve also published a whitepaper on our CCPA and CPRA commitments.